 "I think, basically, the record business today is divided into three sections, the making of records, the marketing of records, and the distribution of those records to the marketplace."
-For A&M, "Distribution is the least will.
-They serve a very important
+For A&M, "Distribution is the least said, "and it's my hope that they will.
+They serve a very important function."